 What is the easiest and the best way to Mine Dogecoin?

 While there are several ways of mining Dogecoin like solo mining, cloud mining, via a mining pool, etc., all the methods have their sets of advantages and disadvantages.
-Thus, one has to determine the methods based on the cost involved, reward system, and the probability of completing mining operations in a specific timeframe.
+Thus, one has to determine the methods based on the cost involved, the reward system, and the probability of completing mining operations in a specific timeframe.